Facts About the Central African Republic's Culture, Geography, and History

 The Central African Republic is the 43rd largest country in the world in terms of land area.
 The expansive landmass of CAR stresses as far as 622,984 km sq.
 It is just slightly smaller than Texas and almost equivalent to the size of Ukraine.
 With a population of slightly above 5 ½ million people, it has a population density of 8.8 persons per km sq.

 1. French and Sango are the two official languages

 Central African Republic (CAR) is a country with rich natural heritage, diverse communities, hopes and challenges.
-It is a country with a bright future only held back by incessant backward politics that continues to trap people into the dungeons of poverty.
-Despite the harsh political climate, the people of CAR continue to exude a lot of confidence, pride in their African ancestry and un-extinguishable joy.
+It is a country with a bright future only held back by incessant backward politics that continue to trap people into the dungeons of poverty.
+Despite the harsh political climate, the people of CAR continue to exude a lot of confidence, pride in their African ancestry, and un-extinguishable joy.

 Related: 12 Interesting Facts About Eritrea